menrot/LeumiMail/README.md

 1. Upgrade to python 3.12
 2. Supports new PDF notices format from Leumi
 3. Adds the subject in file name for PDF notices
+4. switched PDF parsing from Tika to pyplumber

 Documentation can be seen using PYDOC